 Visit the Silver Link Interpretive Centre, which opened in 2007 to mark the fiftieth anniversary of the Burdekin River Bridge.
 Located in the main street of Home Hill, the centre tells the history of the bridge through more than 120 photographs.

 The Comfort Stop in the centre of town is a clean, modern facility with free restroom, shower and barbecue.
 There is ample parking for caravans and motorhomes.

-Home Hill is an Urban Location area within the local government area of Burdekin in Queensland, it is located approximately 1039kms from the capital Brisbane and extends over an area of 20.166 square kilometers.
+Home Hill is an Urban Location area within the local government area of Burdekin in Queensland, it is located approximately 1039kms from the capital Brisbane and extends over an area of 20.166 square kilometres.
 Home Hill has a recorded population of 2954 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.